yaxu/icfp24/src/icfp.md

                     cyc = sam $ begin timespan
                     pat = pats !! floor (cyc `mod'` (n :: Rational)) offset = cyc - sam (begin timespan / n)

+-- The same as interlace, but a cycle from each pattern is taken, interlaced -- and squashed into a single cycle. interlaceCycle :: [Pattern a] -> Pattern a interlaceCycle pats = _fast (fromIntegral $ length pats) $ interlace pats
 ```

 Let's look at a visualisation of the first six cycles of a pattern composed